kubesphere/website/content/en/docs/project-user-guide/_index.md

 ### [Volumes](../project-user-guide/storage/volumes/)

-Learn how to create, edit, and attach a volume in KubeSphere.
+Learn how to create, edit, and mount a volume in KubeSphere.

 ### [Volume Snapshots](../project-user-guide/storage/volume-snapshots/)